 South of Kona along the coast, you’ll find Puuhonau o Honaunau National Historical Park that I highly recommend that you include in your Big Island vacation plans.
-Entry into the park is only $5 per car, so the value is very good.
+Entry into the park is only $7 per car, so the value is very good.
 (Check the park’s website for any changes.)

 Touring this park gives you a glimpse back into Hawaiian history when the Hawaiian Kapu (laws) were in effect.
 From the park’s website, they provide an excellent explanation of the kapu system.

 In old Hawaii, if you had broken a law, the penalty was death.
 Perhaps you had entered into an area that was reserved for only the chiefs, or had eaten forbidden foods.
 Laws, or kapu, governed every aspect of Hawaiian society.
 The penalty for breaking these laws was certain death.
 Your only option for survival is to elude your pursuers and reach the nearest puuhonua, or place of refuge.